TomLXXVI/python-hvac/docs/examples/air_conditioning/example_05/part_load_operation.md

 part-load operation of the air-cooling system.

-In a for-loop statement we call the `CoolingSimData` object repeatedly, which will on each iteration return a tuple with the state of outdoor air, the zone air setpoint temperature, the sensible cooling load, and the latent cooling load, starting at 0 h and finishing at 23 h.
+In a for-loop statement we call the `CoolingSimData` object repeatedly, which will on each iteration, starting at 0 h and finishing at 23 h, return a tuple with the state of outdoor air, the zone air setpoint temperature, the sensible cooling load of the zone, and the latent cooling load of the zone.
-Inside the for-loop, we call the `analyze()`-method on our `VAVSingleZoneAirCoolingSystem` object while passing it all the elements inside the current tuple.
+In the body of the for-loop, we call the `analyze()`-method on our `VAVSingleZoneAirCoolingSystem` object, passing it all the elements inside the current tuple.
 Inside the `analyze()`-method the steady-state operation of the single-zone air-cooling system is determined.
 The results are returned packed in an